 Andre Rand was a custodian at the Willowbrook School for children with disabilities.
 When it shut down, he began kidnapping kids, killing them, and leaving them in the dirt.

-Andre Rand was actually born as Frank Rushan, but he may be better be known as “Cropsey.”
-His name isn’t relevant though.
-It’s the man behind the name that’s important, and that man is terrifying.
+Andre Rand was born as Frank Rushan, but his murderous lifestyle has left him immortalized as “Cropsey.”
+The name isn’t particularly relevant though — it’s the man behind it that matters, and that man is genuinely terrifying.

 “When we dug it up and found a little foot there,” said Bob Devine, a volunteer on the search committee for Schweiger.
 “It’s something that’s going to stick with you the rest of your life.”

-When her body was found, Rand was charged with Schweiger’s murder as well.
+When Schweiger’s body was found, Rand was charged with her murder, in addition to kidnapping.
 While the jury couldn’t come to a verdict on the murder charge, they did convict him of first-degree kidnapping.
+It was 1988.

 “I call him the Hannibal Lecter of Staten Island,” said Donna Cutugno, the president of Friends of Jennifer for Missing Children, a volunteer group that still searches Willowbrook’s 385 acres twice a year in search of the other missing girls.

 “He terrified a whole community.
 He still haunts us.”

 In the end, Andre Rand has been caught and imprisoned.
 He won’t be seeing the world anytime soon, nor walking amongst civilians in the great outdoors, let alone children.
 Nonetheless, what he did in his early years has left behind massive psychological trauma, young lives robbed of their futures, and an urgency of recovering more bodies.

 Fortunately, his life can once again be relegated to boogeyman status for those who are capable of doing so, since he’ll never be threat to the community again.